PoomrapeeWareeboutr/build-up/README.md

 ### Execute Automated UI Tests

 Change directory to `automated-test-cases/test-script` and execute a single test module using this command in your terminal `robot <file.robot>`.

+### License

+Copyright (C) 2023 Thanawat Kanjanapoo, Kaewalin Limpremwattana, Pannavich Thanormvongse, Poomrapee Wareeboutr, Thanakorn Charoenritthitham, Supawit Phimonjit, and Sutthiphon Thankam -
+All Rights Reserved You may use, distribute and modify this code under the terms of the MIT license.